 2301 Lou Menk Drive,

 GOB-3W, Fort Worth, TX

-Land Revenue Management & Property Records, Permits, Oil & Gas, Mineral Rights and Water Rights, Critical Facilities and Data Center
+Land Revenue Management & Property Records, Oil & Gas, Mineral Rights and Water Rights, Critical Facilities and Data Center

 Sr. Manager, Customer Projects